Our Editorial Methodology

 6. Human Review

 Every article is reviewed by a human editor before publication to check for accuracy, clarity, tone, and completeness.
+No article is published without human sign-off.

 How We Use AI

 AI is a tool, not a replacement for editorial judgment.
+We disclose AI use transparently because readers deserve to know how their news is produced.

 We use AI to: